Decision Models for Selecting Federated Learning Architecture Patterns: Decision Models

 To improve the \textit{model quality} by increasing the participation rate of client devices, the \textbf{incentive registry} can be implemented.
 By providing a fair amount of reward or compensation to the clients, the overall \textit{client motivatability} is increased and this translates to better model generalisability and hence, better \textit{model quality}.
 Furthermore, giving rewards according to the clients' contribution can also improve the \textit{system fairness}.
 Blockchain and smart contract technology are adapted to realise the incentive registry.
+For example, the app provider can provide exclusive app features or compensation in the form of cryptocurrencies to users that authorised the usage of data and resources to train the local models.
 However, the provision of rewards may harm the system~\textit{security} as dishonest clients may submit fraudulent results to earn rewards illegally and distort the training process.